codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 call.
 Using the pipe operator we can comprehend the code more naturally from the outside in.

-We now have iterate over the remaining lines in the hash-table and if we find a line that has a frequency greater than frequency of the top element in the min-heap, we remove the top element, and add a new tuple.
+We have to iterate over the remaining lines in the hash-table and if we find a line that has a frequency greater than frequency of the top element in the min-heap, we remove the top element, and add a new tuple.